bijaymunda181/LearningsInTech/Linux/Test.md

 firewall-cmd --add-port=<22/80> --permanent // To add port in active zone permanent. firewall-cmd --remove-service=<ssh/http> // To remove service from active zone. firewall-cmd --remove-service=<ssh/http> --permanent //To remove service from active zone permanent.

+#selinux
+getenforce // Get the current mode os selinux. setenforce 1 //To enable the selinux mode temporary. setenforce 0 // To disable the selinux mode temporary. vim/etc/selinux/config // selinux configuration file. semanage fcontext -l // This command lists the file context rules managed by SELinux. ex:- semanage fcontext -l |grep httpd // semanage fcontext -a -t <dummy_file_context> "/var/www/html/video(/.*)?"// The command you are trying to use is for adding a new SELinux file context rule.